Ahmedshazly20/To-do-list-React-with-TS/README.md

 Thank you for checking out our Todo List Application!
 We hope you find it useful and enjoyable to use.
 ```

-Feel free to customize this README to better fit your project's specifics or to add more details as necessary.